IIIF/api/source/presentation/4.0/model.md

 There are some common terms used in more than one JSON-LD context document.
 Every attempt has been made to minimize these collisions, but some are inevitable.
 In order to know which specification is in effect at any given point, the class of the resource that has the property is the primary governing factor.
 Thus properties on Annotation based resources use the context from the [Web Annotation Data Model][org-w3c-webanno], whereas properties on classes defined by this specification use the IIIF Presentation API context's definition.

 There is one property that is in direct conflict - the `label` property is defined by both and is available for every resource.
 The use of `label` in IIIF follows modern best practices for internationalization by allowing the language to be associated with the value using the language map construction [described above][prezi30-languages], also allowing multiple languages to be used.
 The Web Annotation Data Model uses it only for [Annotation Collections][prezi30-annocoll], and mandates the format is a string.
 For this property, the API overrides the definition from the Annotation model to ensure that labels can consistently be represented in multiple languages.

+__Incompatibility Warning__<br/>
+The definition of `label` in the Web Annotation specification does not produce JSON conformant with the structure defined in this specification for languages.
+Given the absolute requirement for internationalized labels and the strong desire for consistently handling properties, the `label` property on Annotation model classes does not conform to the string requirement of the Web Annotation Data Model.
+This [issue has been filed with the W3C][github-webanno-437] and will hopefully be addressed in a future version of the standard.
+{: .warning}

+### FIXME: value, value, and value

 The following properties are defined by both, and the IIIF representation is more specific than the Web Annotation Data Model but are not in conflict, or are never used on the same resource: